©Nol Putnam

 Try using the anvil backwards.

-On the anvil, grind a radius on the edge of the off-side face next to the table.
+On the anvil, grind a radius on the edge of the off-side face next to the

 Make anvil height comfortable, to where your wrist hangs.